The Climate Masterclass: Training and Insights on Climate and the Law (On-demand Training)

 What’s on Offer?

-For a nominal fee of £10 plus VAT, participants will gain access to an exceptional lineup of at least 10 hours of online training and access to an in-person event, plus follow-up written resources.
+For a fee of £10 plus VAT, participants will gain access to an exceptional lineup of 15 hours of online training which will give you a masterclass in climate change, all relevant to your practice.
 Topics covered in this training include:

 • Climate Change: The Basics